workhorsy/SaltyNES/README.md

 * make fps show in html
 * Make it so the emulator can be restarted with out reloading the page
 * Add gamepad support
-* make html terminal show with a toggle button
 * make the emulator easy to embed in other web apps by having hooks for all gui buttons
 * make it show progress for downloading games and wasm